iammax/computational_chemistry_tools/README.md

 Here's a few tools I made that I found myself using constantly, so maybe somebody else will get some use out of them.
+Please let me know if anything doens't work!

 Scripts included: